Dodgers’ Muncy injured in play at 1B against Brewers

-LOS ANGELES (AP) — Los Angeles Dodgers first baseman Max Muncy left in the third inning of Sunday’s game against the Milwaukee Brewers after injuring his left wrist.
+LOS ANGELES (AP) — Los Angeles Dodgers first baseman Max Muncy left in the third inning of Sunday’s game against the Milwaukee Brewers after injuring his left elbow.

 Catcher Will Smith fielded a bunt by Jace Peterson and fired to Muncy.
 Peterson arrived at the same time, when Muncy had his left-handed glove in front of the runner.
 The ball hit Peterson in the back, and he was called out for interference on the play.